Tantra Yoga – Defined and Demystified • GTG

 Thus, Tantra is a type of yoga that weaves together many different techniques, such as mantra meditation, visualization, mudras, pranayama and initiation to study the inner-universe through our human body.
 These Tantric techniques and rituals primarily focus on the cultivation and build-up of kundalini energy.
 Once the kundalini energy has been activated it is encouraged to flow up the nadis and chakras to eventually the crown chakra to “spill from the top” and create samadhi or enlightenment.

-See also Factors, Benefits and Guidelines • GTG
+See also Top Tips and Best Benefits • GTG

 Tantra Yoga Techniques